nohackjustnoobb/No-Money/README.md

 # No Money

-A web application for you to record your income and expenditure.
+A web application for recording income and expenditure.

 ## Build